African Heritage Delegation

 Interfaith Peace-Builders' African Heritage Delegation Arrives in Israel/Palestine

-July 18, 2011 - Interfaith Peace-Builders (IFPB) is pleased to announce that our historic 14 member African Heritage Delegation to Israel/Palestine arrived at Ben-Gurion airport Monday morning and is now safely in Jerusalem.
+October 23, 2012 - Interfaith Peace-Builders (IFPB) is pleased to announce that our 15 member African Heritage Delegation to Palestine/Israel arrived at Ben-Gurion airport Tuesday morning and is now safely in Jerusalem.

 The African Heritage delegation will travel in Israel/Palestine for two weeks and meet with members of Palestinian and Israeli civil society, human rights organizations, grassroots activists and others.
 Specific meetings will also feature African Heritage communities in Israel/Palestine, Jews of color (Sephardi and Mizrahi Jews), Palestinian refugees, and others whose unique experiences will contribute to the educational and activist aim of the delegation.